St. Jude Family of Websites

 Human Cell Atlas

-The Strategic Communication, Education and Outreach (SCEO) Department recently hosted the Art of Science Competition, calling upon St. Jude employees to submit original artistic renderings of scientific concepts.
-This artwork, by Arjumand Wani, was chosen as the third place winner.
+The Scientific Communications team in the Strategic Communication, Education and Outreach (SCEO) Department hosted its annual Art of Science Competition, calling upon St. Jude employees to submit original artistic renderings of scientific concepts related to this year’s theme, Illustrating the Stories of Science.
+Arjumand Wani’s acrylic painting, titled “Mapping hope: The art of spatial omics” was awarded second place.